-Cycletrack: a street design element that provides space for cyclists on the sidewalk side of the curb, rather than in the street.
+Cyclepath: a street element that provides space for cyclists on the sidewalk side of the curb, rather than in the street.

 Demand-pricing measures: A pricing structure that seeks to control demand by increasing or decreasing pricing, such as parking during specific times of day.